0xPolygon/polygon-docs/docs/zkEVM/architecture/zkprover/storage-state-machine/construct-key-path.md

 Since **addition modulo n** is an expensive computation in the state machine context, it is important to find a more efficient algorithm to achieve the same result.

-## Alternate Cyclic Group Of Order 4
+## Alternate cyclic group of order 4

 In order to explore cyclic groups of order 4, take the vector  $\mathbf{x} = (1,0,0,0)$ , and rotate the components of $\mathbf{x}$ one position to the left.